cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/wireless_provision_ssid_delete_reprovision.md

 subcategory: ""
 description: |-
   It performs delete operation on Wireless.
-  Removes SSID or WLAN from the network profile, reprovision the device(s) and deletes the SSID or WLAN from Catalyst Center
+  Removes SSID or WLAN from the network profile, reprovision the device(s) and deletes the SSID or WLAN from DNA Center
 ---

 # catalystcenter_wireless_provision_ssid_delete_reprovision (Resource)

 It performs delete operation on Wireless.

-- Removes SSID or WLAN from the network profile, reprovision the device(s) and deletes the SSID or WLAN from Catalyst Center
+- Removes SSID or WLAN from the network profile, reprovision the device(s) and deletes the SSID or WLAN from DNA Center ~>**Warning:**

-~>**Warning:**
 This resource does not represent a real-world entity in Cisco Catalyst Center, therefore changing or deleting this resource on its own has no immediate effect.
 Instead, it is a task part of a Cisco Catalyst Center workflow.
 It is executed in DNACenter without any additional verification.
 It does not check if it was executed before or if a similar configuration or action already existed previously.